lukapercic/Create-EOS-Cryptography-Proposal-2.md/EOS-Cryptography-Proposal-2-b.md

 ### Overview
 We are exploring ways to introduce new signature verification algorithms to EOS smart contracts, including RSA and algorithms based on elliptic curves.
 There are various approaches to achieve this, and our research of various libraries in the [eos-cryptography-proposal](https://github.com/lukapercic/grant-framework/blob/main/applications/eos-cryptography-proposal.md) led us to implement some of the algorithms in our own ACK cryptographic library.
 Currently, signature verification using EC P-256 takes approximately ~7 ms in optimized compilation (OC).
-For brainpool curves, we anticipate the verification time to exceed 10 ms, particularly for the 512-bit curve(s).
+For Brainpool curves, we anticipate the verification time to exceed 10 ms, particularly for the 512-bit curve(s).
 Through the optimizations proposed in this grant, we aim to extract more performance and significantly reduce the verification times.
 Additionally, we are proposing implementation of ECDSA key recovery algorithm, new elliptic curves, and the SHA-384 hashing algorithm into the ACK library, making them available for EOS smart contracts.

 ### Project Details

-We have implemented a [Antelope Cryptography Kits](https://github.com/ZeroPass/ack), a cryptographic library for Antelope blockchain.
+We have implemented [Antelope Cryptography Kits](https://github.com/ZeroPass/ack), a cryptographic library for the Antelope blockchain.
 This library supports basic elliptic curve mathematical operations, certain modular arithmetics, EC signature verification algorithms (P-256 and secp256k1), and the fastest RSA signature verification implementation for EOSIO.
 It can perform RSA-4096 verifications on the mainnet today.
 Furthermore, we have a working [PoC Port smart contract](https://github.com/ZeroPass/eosio-port).
 The smart contract can already do passive and active attestation of biometric passports which uses RSA PKCS 1.5 signature scheme.

 This proposal aims to optimize the current EC implementation in the ACK library and accelerate EC-based signature verification algorithms.
 Specifically, we intend to introduce another coordinate system, such as the Jacobian system or the mixed Jacobian/Chudnovsky coordinate system, with the goal of reducing the number of required EC division operations.
 This enhancement is expected to significantly boost performance.